TREEcg/specification/vocabulary.md

 ### tree:Node ### {#Node}

-A `tree:Node` is a node that may contain links to other dereferenceable resources that lead to a full overview of a `tree:Collection`.
+A <code>tree:Node</code> is a node that may contain links to other dereferenceable resources that lead to a full overview of a <code>tree:Collection</code>.

 ### tree:Relation ### {#Relation}

-An entity that describes a relation between two `tree:Nodes`.
+An entity that describes a relation between two <code>tree:Nodes</code>.

-The `tree:Relation` has specific sub-classes that implement a more specific type between the values.
-These types are described in the ontology (all classes are `rdf:subClassOf` `tree:Relation`):
+The <code>tree:Relation</code> has specific sub-classes that implement a more specific type between the values.
+These types are described in the ontology (all classes are <code>rdf:subClassOf</code> <code>tree:Relation</code>):
  - String, Date or Number comparison:
-     - `tree:PrefixRelation` — All elements in the related node have this prefix
+     - <code>tree:PrefixRelation</code> — All elements in the related node have this prefix
-     - `tree:SubstringRelation` — All elements in the related node have this substring
+     - <code>tree:SubstringRelation</code> — All elements in the related node have this substring
-     - `tree:SuffixRelation` — All members of this related node end with this suffix
+     - <code>tree:SuffixRelation</code> — All members of this related node end with this suffix
-     - `tree:GreaterThanRelation` — the related Node’s members are greater than the value.
+     - <code>tree:GreaterThanRelation</code> — the related Node’s members are greater than the value.
 For string comparison, this relation can refer to a comparison configuration
-     - `tree:GreaterThanOrEqualToRelation` — similar to ↑
+     - <code>tree:GreaterThanOrEqualToRelation</code> — similar to ↑
-     - `tree:LessThanRelation`
+     - <code>tree:LessThanRelation</code>
-     - `tree:LessThanOrEqualToRelation`
+     - <code>tree:LessThanOrEqualToRelation</code>
-     - `tree:EqualToRelation`
+     - <code>tree:EqualToRelation</code>
  - Geo-spatial comparison (requires the node values to be WKT-strings):
-     - `tree:GeospatiallyContainsRelation` — (for semantics, see the [DE-9IM wikipedia page](https://en.wikipedia.org/wiki/DE-9IM))
+     - <code>tree:GeospatiallyContainsRelation</code> — (for semantics, see the [DE-9IM wikipedia page](https://en.wikipedia.org/wiki/DE-9IM))

 ### tree:ConditionalImport ### {#ConditionalImport}

-A class to import a file or a stream based on a `tree:path` of properties.
+A class to import a file or a stream based on a <code>tree:path</code> of properties.
 This way it can import the necessary data for complying to the SHACL shape, or evaluating a relation type.

 ### tree:ViewDescription ### {#ViewDescription}

-Describes a specific TREE structure on top of the `tree:Collection`.
+Describes a specific TREE structure on top of the <code>tree:Collection</code>.

 ## Properties ## {#properties}